Healthy breakfast

 The Best Healthy Breakfast Bowl for Losing Weight, Gut Health, Hormone Balance & Energy.
 Works for me.

 Homemade Kefir – Packed with probiotics for a healthy gut microbiome and digestive support.
-Now I’m using water or homemade yoghurt for less histamine.
+Alternatively, water or homemade yoghurt for less histamine.

 Psyllium Husks – A prebiotic fiber that helps regulate digestion, supports cholesterol and blood sugar balance, and gently detoxifies.
 (Tip: I always buy organic to avoid contaminants.)